danbev/learning-crypto/notes/in-toto-attestations.md

 that creates an attestation.

-For this example I'm going to use a GitHub Action named [slsa-github-generator](https://github.com/slsa-framework/slsa-github-generator/blob/main/internal/builders/generic/README.md) which can generate SLSA provenance attestations for a project.
+For this example I'm going to use a GitHub Action named [slsa-github-generator](https://github.com/slsa-framework/slsa-github-generator/blob/main/internal/builders/generic/README.md) which can generate SLSA provenance attestations for github native projects.
+This generator can generate SLSA provenance for SLSA level 3.

 The example project I'm going to use is [tuf-keyid](https://github.com/danbev/tuf-keyid) but the actual project is not important in this case, any Rust project could